jaswindersingh2/SPOT-RNA/README.md

 ====
 If you use SPOT-RNA for your research please cite the following papers:
 ----
-Singh, J., Hanson, J., Paliwal, K., and Zhou, Y., 2019.
-SPOT-RNA: RNA Secondary Structure Prediction using an Ensemble of Two-dimensional Deep Neural Networks and Transfer Learning (Under Review).
+Singh, J., Hanson, J., Paliwal, K. et al. RNA secondary structure prediction using an ensemble of two-dimensional deep neural networks and transfer learning.
+Nat Commun 10, 5407 (2019) doi:10.1038/s41467-019-13395-9

 Other references:
 ----